-CAR ACCIDENT MN STATUTE OF LIMITATIONS – INJURY ATTORNEY
+HOW LONG TO SUE FOR CAR ACCIDENT – INJURY ATTORNEY

-EXCEPTIONS TO STATUTE OF LIMITIONS MN CAR ACCIDENT
+EXCEPTIONS TO STATUTE OF LIMITATIONS MN CAR ACCIDENT

 As mentioned, the statute of limitations for a car crash will depend on the facts of the individual case, so you should consult with an experienced lawyer to get the correct answer for your situation.
 In addition, even though the statute of limitations for many MN car accidents is 6 years, the cases tend to get worse over time – witnesses become harder to find, memories fade, etc. Therefore, our auto accident attorneys recommend that you contact us as soon as possible if you have a potential injury claim to preserve your rights and let us fully prepare your case.